sourcegraph/about/blogposts/announcing-sourcegraph-3.4.md

 We're excited to announce Sourcegraph 3.4.
 Sourcegraph is a code search and navigation tool (self-hosted, open-source, and cross-repository).
 Read on for the details, and thanks to our customers and community for reporting issues and providing feedback.
 You’re helping to make each Sourcegraph release the best one yet!

-This release is all about making Sourcegraph more configurable and flexible to meet the unique needs of [large enterprises](https://about.sourcegraph.com/) with 30,000+ repositories who rely on Sourcegraph every day.
-We love 🥰 our site admins who run Sourcegraph for hundreds to thousands of their colleagues every day.
+This release makes Sourcegraph more flexible and configurable to meet the needs of [large enterprises](https://about.sourcegraph.com/), such as Uber, Lyft and Yelp.
+Our customers rely on Sourcegraph syncing and searching 30,000 plus repositories, with thousands of daily users.

+To meet these needs, this release focussed on improving search performance, adding new configuration options, enhanced repository syncing logic to reduce code host API calls, and providing customers with a standard set of monitoring, tracing and diagnostic tools to help them resolve issues faster.

 <div style="padding-left: 2rem">